 Best Tech City #2: Austin

 Austin is a major destination for tech companies and one of the region’s fastest-growing startup economies.
 Austin is the technological hub of Texas, boasting high wages and low unemployment.
-Austin’s growing tech sector and diverse economy make it an ideal place to start new information technology jobs.
+Austin’s growing tech sector and diverse economy make it one of the biggest tech hubs in the US and an ideal spot to search for jobs.

 The Austin Tech Scene